 - CPCAB Level 4 Diploma in Therapeutic Counselling

 - BA (Hons) English Studies

 - Counselling Tutor- Certificate in Online and Telephone Counselling (ACTO)

 - Foundation of Infant Loss- Pregnancy and Infant Loss and Subsequent Pregnancies After Loss (ongoing)

 - Safeguarding Children Level 3

-- Understanding Trauma and Attachment in Young People
+- ABC Counselling -Understanding Trauma and Attachment in Young People